omiranda/polyneuro_risk_score/docs/detailed_description.md

     - [**dictionary_demographics_file**](./detailed_specs/Dictionary_for_demographics_Table.csv)

 #### 4. **group_Design_Table**
-Path to group design table that indicates which elements of the **demographics_Table** will be used in this analysis.
+Path to a csv file that will define which elements of the **demographics_Table** will be used in this analysis.
 This table also will indicate if each included parameters is a *between* or *within* factor.

+- Headers.
 This table must have the following headers in the presented order:
-    - Variable: Column names from the **demographics_Table** that will be used in the analysis.
+    - **Variable**: Column names from the **demographics_Table** that will be used in the analysis.
 Column names listed in the **demographics_Table** but not included here will be ignored
-    - Design: Only option are *between* or *within* The columnn containing the data to be used as outcome must have as header the reserved word **outcome**.
+    - **Design**: Only option are *between* or *within* The row containing the data to be used as outcome must be labeled with the reserved word **outcome**.

-        - You can use  since the variables that will be included in the analysis .
-If you do this, you can indicate which columns to include using
-        -  Such headers will be defined as *between* or *within* factors in the group design table (**group_Design_Table**).
         - You can have the subject id in one of the columns.
 If you do this, you should use the reserved word *id* for this column.
 This way the some of the output tables generated using this code will report the subject id for each row/participant.
 ### Optional inputs
         - **parcel**, Parcel object.
 If not provided it will use defaults